Tushar-Aich/python_script/README.md

 chmod +x python_env.sh
 ./python_env.sh
 ```
-#### you can also create an alias at the .bashrc file and run it with just a simple command.
+#### You can also create an alias at the .bashrc file and run it with just a simple command.